Bookings and cancellations

-If you’ve booked in for a special class, such as Bliss or our Sunday Specials, the cancellation policy is 24 hours before and for workshops, such as Posture Clinic, the cancellation window is no less than 2 weeks prior.
+If you’ve booked in for a monthly class, such as Bliss, or a special class, the cancellation policy is 24 hours before and for workshops, such as Posture Clinic, the cancellation window is no less than 2 weeks prior.

 If you do book and aren’t at the Studio five minutes before class starts, we’ll have to give away your spot if it’s super busy (and you’ll still be charged for the class – double whammy, sorry).

-If you’re on an unlimited membership (month, year or Sweat Newbie deal – 30 days of yoga) and you don’t show for your booked class or late cancel more than three times in a two week period, we’ll have to revoke your booking rights for the following three weeks.
+If you’re on an unlimited membership (month, year or Sweat Newbie deal – 30 days of yoga) and you don’t show for your booked class or late cancel more than three times in a two week period, we’ll have to remove your ability to book your classes for the following three weeks.

 Sorry if all of this sounds harsh, but with busy classes and long waitlists, we just want to give everyone who wants to the chance to get a spot in class.